antonio-gomez/spaces-adapter/README.md

 Usage
 -----

-This repository is meant only as code storage.
-There is no bundled file / usable ES5 javascript.
+If you install through NPM, you can directly import "spaces-adapter" and you will get the Adapter object with everything attached.

-To use these files in your ES6 project, one way is to use Webpack.
+To use these files directly in your ES6 project, one way is to use Webpack.

 First, add spaces-adapter sources as a resolve alias: